artsandmetaphysics/goodlifeodyssey/dialogues/why-not-make-america-christian.md

 Aaron:: Okay, I'll continue: Christianity isn't homogeneous.
 I know Jesus died for my sins, but I'm much less confident that infants need to be baptized.
 Who would regulate these smaller disagreements?

-Dijon:: Good point, the first amendment was written more so to protect Puritans from Anglicans than Buddhists from Christians.
-I worry that if religion is relegated to the realm of opinion, all morality will be too---corroding our country.
+Dijon:: Good point!
+The first amendment was written more so to protect Puritans from Anglicans than Buddhists from Christians.
+A glance at European history will tell us that regulating these finer distinctions is hard.
+But if we throw our hands up in despair, won't we have relegated religion to the "realm of opinion," and all morality along with it?

-Aaron:: There is an absolutely correct moral standard, but it's only partially known.
-The Bible doesn't answer every ethical question.
-Similarly, there is one true religion, but it's not clear which one.
+Aaron:: Not necessarily.
+There is an absolute moral standard, but it's only partially revealed.
+The Bible isn't comprehensive and only rarely explicit.
+Similarly, there is one true religion, but it's not entirely clear which one.

 Dijon:: I thought you said you _know_ Christianity is true?

 Aaron:: I do, but I'm not confident enough to establish it as the state religion.

 Dijon:: You only need to be more confidant than the alternatives.
 Act proportionally to reason!
-Are you believe in our Constitution more than Christianity?
+Do you have stronger faith in our Constitution than in Christianity?

 Aaron:: This is a false dilemma!
 You're oversimplifying.